Andy Scott, CTO, on Data Driven vs. Non-Data Driven Companies

 Change Management

 Andy recommends leaders think about the culture, understand how the change will impact individuals, and focus on communication throughout the process.
-Employees must be involved throughout the change process to experience best organizational outcomes (Pihlak and Alas, 2012).
+Employees must be involved throughout the change management process to experience the best organizational outcomes.

 Use External Resources

-Andy recommends that CTOs spearheading such projects ask for help when needed (we explore pros and cons of in-house data initiatives here)
+Andy recommends that CTOs spearheading such projects ask for help when needed.
+The Dashboard Effect podcast explores the pros and cons of in-house data initiatives in detail.

 Define Success in Measurable Outcomes

-It’s critical to align on goals and define the measure of project success.
+It is critical to align on goals and define the measure of project success up front.
 How are you going to manage the investment?
 What is the impact?
 What is the end goal?
 How will these be measured?
-These goals will vary, from a specific IRR, to employee retention rates, to improved safety.
-A recent Dashboard Effect podcast discusses the importance of defining the impact up front.
+These goals will vary from a specific IRR to employee retention rates to improved safety.

 Go for Quick Wins

 Andy says, “Don’t go for the behemoth of a project that will deliver something in a year.”
-He emphasizes the value of smaller projects (another topic we recently explored).
+He emphasizes the value of smaller, faster projects that deliver visible results early and build momentum for subsequent initiatives.

 Andy’s firm, Cognitival Consulting, caters to small businesses, PE firms, and startups, helping leaders navigate the digital transformation and technology landscape.
-If you’d like to connect, he’s shared his cell phone and welcomes your call at 281-684-7673.
-You can also reach him via email at ascott13611@gmail.com.
+If you would like to connect with Andy, he welcomes your call at 281-684-7673 or your email at ascott13611@gmail.com.

-If you’d like to explore how Blue Margin’s team can help you use data visibility to drive growth and team accountability, contact us below!
+If you would like to explore how Blue Margin’s managed data service can help you use data visibility to drive growth and team accountability, contact our team here.